Flood Protection Pay-Offs: A Local Government Guide to the Community Rating System

 Guidance is given on creditable activities related to a wide range of topics including building codes, community engagement, and stormwater management.
 Each section details CRS credit opportunities, the potential NFIP discount associated with each activity, aligned Virginia codes, as well as recommendations to maximize CRE credits and co-benefits.

-This guide It is meant to be used in tandem with the 2013 CRS Coordinator’s Manual, which provides detailed explanations of all the potential CRS credits local governments can pursue
+This guide It is meant to be used in tandem with the CRS Coordinator’s Manual, which provides detailed explanations of all the potential CRS activities and credits that local governments can pursue.

 Publication Date: March 2017